blazinbanana/ACL-Risk-Predictor/README.md

 [**Try the ACL Risk Predictor on Hugging Face Spaces (You might need to restart the space)**](https://huggingface.co/spaces/blazinbanana/ACL-Risk-Predictor)

 > Upload your lunge video and get AI-powered ACL injury risk analysis instantly.
 > - **Tips**: Record your video in Landscape view.
 Ensure there is only one person per video for accurate analysis.
-You can use Front View and then Side View for a more comprehensive and accurate assessment
+You can use Front View and then Side View for a more comprehensive and accurate assessment.
+You can also source a video from YouTube!

 ---